RPTU-EIS/RTL-PipelineViewer/README.md

 3. How to Use
 ---------------
-1.  **Place VCD File**: Make sure you have a simulation output file named `dump.vcd` in the same directory as the Python script.
+1.  **Place VCD File**: Make sure you have a vcd file named `dump.vcd` in the same directory as the Python script.

-2.  **Run the Script**: Open a terminal or command prompt, navigate to the directory containing the script, and execute it with the following command:
+2.  **Run the Script**: Open a terminal or command prompt, navigate to the directory containing the script and execute it with the following command:

-    python mp4.py
+    python mp4.py (Pipeline Animation with Register State)

-    python vcd.py
+    python vcd.py  (Pipeline Visualization (PC | Instruction / No. of cycle)

     The script will print its progress to the console as it loads the VCD, detects cycles and extracts data.
 ---------------